LTUC/amman-dotnet-401d2/curriculum/class-28/lab/README.md

 ### Guidance

 - You'll need to wire up Identity, Roles, Policies and JWT within your application
-- **Seed** your admin users with phony passwords.
+- Update the register route handler so that you can change the Role that is assigned as you create users from the form
-  - Remember, we don't want to let people just register as administrators
+  - You'll need to hard-code it each time you want to add a new user
 - Store a cookie in the browser on login.
 - Read the token from that cookie on every inbound request so you can protect your routes